 - This is almost repeated on screen, as he also manages to talk a TV show host into attempting suicide in a live broadcast.
 One presumes that the original incident was something similar, or else he simply threatened to reveal some serious dirt on the politicians.

-- On a more serious note, when asked later in the series how many people he's killed, he says soberly, "Thirteen."
+- On a more serious note, when asked later in the series how many people he's killed, he says soberly, "Sixteen."
 He also notes that all of them were in self-defense, except one.
 The one he considers to be Vita Severn.
 As for the others, at least two are in the comics, towards the end of Year One.
 Two guys not pleased with one of his exposés really did come into his apartment and tried to kill him.
 He killed them first.

 - Twisted Toyfare Theatre had Iron Man and Robert Downey, Jr. in court at the beginning of the story.

 Judge Quintesson: In the case of Stamford, Connecticut, The Chuck E. Cheese Corporation, People for the Ethical Treatment of Animals, The Kingdom of Atlantis, The Night Thrasher Estate and the Hooters on Route 9, versus Iron Man and Robert Downey Jr., the jury finds the defendants guilty!
 Your drunk and disorderly reign of terror is over!

 - Watchmen does this a little bit in the early chapters, like Hollis's reference to the Screaming Skull, but some references (like "Rorschach's nuts.
 He's been nuts ever since that kidnapping he handled three years back.") are revealed in full later on... and are downright horrifying, probably worse than most people imagined.

 Rorschach (narrating): Wasn't Rorschach then.
 [Was] Kovacs pretending to be Rorschach.